The wrong time to go bust: investors wary of distressed Lebanon debt

 Finance minister Ghazi Wazni said on Thursday that Lebanon’s plan to tackle its crisis will meet IMF recommendations and will be ready to be presented to creditors in weeks.

-More of the debt could change hands in the coming weeks once holders decide whether to crystallise losses from the default or ride it out to see if recovery values improve.
+More of the debt could change hands in the coming weeks once holders decide whether to crystallize losses from the default or ride it out to see if recovery values improve.

 The dollar bonds are currently trading generally below 25 cents to the dollar, with the March 2020 issue having shed more than half its value in the past week.